Performance Intelligence

 💡 The dominance of the big platforms

-Despite the growing number of alternatives, the market is still overwhelmingly dominated by major platforms like Squarespace and Wix.
+Despite the growing number of alternatives, the market is still overwhelmingly dominated by major platforms, especially Squarespace which is extremely dominant in the creative space.
 What’s interesting is that their dominance isn’t necessarily reflected in performance results.
 In many cases, popularity seems driven more by brand recognition, marketing reach, and familiarity than by measurable website efficiency - raising bigger questions about how creators actually choose their platforms.

 💡 Legacy storage-first platforms